 When will I hear from you?

 If your article is accepted, we will notify you in a comment on your draft.
 If your draft is locked or doesn’t allow comments, we won’t accept your article.
-You can expect to hear from us within five business days.
-If seven business days have passed and you haven’t heard from us, it’s safe to assume that your article wasn’t accepted.
+You can expect to hear from us within fourteen business days.
+If you haven’t heard from us, it’s safe to assume that your article wasn’t accepted.

 Unfortunately, we can’t respond to all of the submissions we receive.
 The most common reason an article is declined is that the author didn’t follow these guidelines.
 Feel free to carefully review the guidelines and resubmit your article!
 However, we ask that you not submit more than three times in a week.
 Any more than three will be refused without reading.